71/asmdot/README.md

 target architecture.

 ### Improving translators
 Translators transform data files to C code, line by line.
+Behind the scenes, translators are simple scripts that use [PLY](https://github.com/dabeaz/ply) to parse instructions and produce C code from it.

 ### Adding binders
 Binders, defined in the [bind](./src/bind) directory, are Python classes